antonfirsov/docs/2024/05-May/dotnet-docs-link-to-source-code/dotnet-docs-link-to-source-code.md

 ### Finding the correct PDB version

-I would like to talk a little more about how we download the correct version of PDB for a given DLL.
+We would like to talk a little more about how we download the correct version of PDB for a given DLL.

-Below is a sample PDB download URL and its format is defined in [portable-pdb-signature](https://github.com/dotnet/symstore/blob/main/docs/specs/SSQP_Key_Conventions.md#portable-pdb-signature).
+Below is a sample PDB download URL and with its format is defined in [portable-pdb-signature](https://github.com/dotnet/symstore/blob/main/docs/specs/SSQP_Key_Conventions.md#portable-pdb-signature).
 <http://msdl.microsoft.com/download/symbols/System.Private.CoreLib.pdb/8402667829752b9d0b00ebbc1d5a66d9FFFFFFFF/System.Private.CoreLib.pdb>

-You can see we need to provide the PDB file name `System.Private.CoreLib.pdb` and a GUID `8402667829752b9d0b00ebbc1d5a66d9FFFFFFFF`in the URL.
-So the question is where we can get these information?
+From the URL pattern we can observe we need to provide the PDB file name `System.Private.CoreLib.pdb` and a GUID `8402667829752b9d0b00ebbc1d5a66d9FFFFFFFF`.
+So the question is where we can this information?

 Previously we used dotPeek to open a DLL to look for the `Source Link` entry.
 Now we can open it again and check the `Metadata` section.

 ![Debug Directory](debug-directory.png)

 In the above screenshot, we can find this GUID in the `Debug Directory` and the entry must be a portable code view entry.
 The `Path` attribute of this entry stands for the path to the PDB file which we can get the file name from it.